Work samples

 About M. Jane

-M. Jane Taylor’s family-based historical fiction chronicles a clan of Blue Ridge mountaineers across time, from the rural highlands to the urban lowlands.
-Taylor earned a Master of Arts in Writing from Johns Hopkins University and was honored with the Outstanding Graduate Award, and she is a recipient of the Maryland State Arts Council's Regional Independent Artist Award and MSAC Grants for Artists.
+M. Jane Taylor’s historical fiction chronicles a clan of Appalachian mountaineers across generations, from the Blue Ridge highlands to the D.C.-Maryland lowlands.
+Taylor earned a Master of Arts in Writing from Johns Hopkins and was honored with the Outstanding Graduate Award, and she is a recipient of the Maryland State Arts Council's Regional Independent Artist Award and MSAC Grants for Artists.
 She lives in Baltimore with her wife, actor Autumn Breaud, and their two children.

 The Cornshuck Dolly (linked stories)

-My in-progress book of family-based historical fiction, The Cornshuck Dolly*, chronicles a clan of Blue Ridge mountaineers across time, from the rural highlands to the urban lowlands.
+My in-progress collection of family-inspired historical fiction, The Cornshuck Dolly*, chronicles a clan of Appalachian mountaineers across generations, from the Blue Ridge highlands to the D.C.-Maryland lowlands.

 *Working title.